MeMstudios/lampros-support/README.md

 When `Environment` is set to `prod` the app will "release the hounds securely" (starting up with SSL).
 Set it to anything else for local development.
 Prod mode requires you to have the fullchain.pem and privkey.pem in the same folder, or update the code in httpController to have the full path to those files.
 Also contains the twilio number from the twilio account used to send texts.

+Golang Notes
+---
+Please note: all functions that start with lowercase are private to their package.
+You should be able to extend this or fork it interact with most of Asana's API.
+Gmail API is a different pattern because we are using the Golang SDK for it.
+You can do anything with the Gmail API as well, just check out the [documentation] (https://godoc.org/google.golang.org/api/gmail/v1)

 Deployment
 ---